Lomako River

 The Lomako River is a river in Équateur province, Democratic Republic of the Congo.
 The Lomako is a tributary of the Maringa River.
 The Maringa River joins with the Lopori River to the north, to form the Lulonga River, a tributary of the Congo River.
-The Lomako flows through the Lopori / Maringa basin, also known as the Maringa-Lopori-Wamba forest Landscape, an area of great ecological importance.
+The Lomako flows through the Lopori / Maringa basin, also known as the Maringa-Lopori-Wamba Landscape, an area of great ecological importance.